Note: Our site links to products sold by outside vendors, and we may earn a commission if you purchase an item after clicking a link. Learn more.

 Shaving Quality.
 As a general rule of thumb, newer shavers usually offer closer shaves.
 The two main manufacturers of electric foil shavers are Braun and Panasonic (with, perhaps, Remington a close third).
 Those companies put an incredible amount of effort into research and development, and each new product they offer includes patented technology designed to help you get a closer shave.
 That technology often has some odd names—from Braun, you may hear about "AutoSense Technology" and "OptiFoil" features; from Panasonic, you may hear about the "NanoTech Blades" and the "Multi-Fit Arc Foil"—but each of those functions basically translates to a closer shave, and we'll go over all of those terms below.

 For Brauns—the manufacturer of what are perhaps the most popular foil electric shavers—the Series 9 is their newest product line (at this time of this post, anyway), their Series 7 is their second oldest product line, the Series 5 is older than that, and the Series 3 came before that one.
-For Panasonic shavers, the Arc shavers are, from newest to oldest, the Arc6, the Arc5, the Arc4, and the Arc3.
+For Panasonic shavers, the Arc shavers are, from newest to oldest, the Arc5, the Arc4, and the Arc3.
 Each model has the same number of blades in its name—the Arc5 has five blades, the Arc4 has four, and, you guessed it, the Arc3 has three blades.
 As a general rule of thumb, for Panasonics, more blades = a closer shave.

 Wet/Dry Capability.
 Most foil shavers have wet/dry functionality, but if you've never owned an electric shaver before, you may not even know that this is feature exists.
 Wet/Dry capability means that you can use the shaver when you've got shaving cream or gel on your face (that's the "wet" part of things), but also when you're not using any cream or gel at all (and that's the "dry" aspect).
 It's a fantastic feature, and it's something you may want to look out for.